t3kt/raytk/docs/_reference/operators/combine/index.md

   - name: layoutGrid
     summary: Slices space into a grid, and places each input in a separate cell.
   - name: mergeFields
+    summary: Merges multiple vector fields, using different fields for each vector part.
   - name: shapedCombine
     status: beta
     summary: Combine two SDFs, using a 2D SDF to shape the blending region.